-- Utilizing apps and plugins (like Beeketing’s Personalized Recommendation tool).
+- Utilising apps and plugins (like Beeketing’s Personalized Recommendation tool).

 ~ Kristine Neil Owner & Creative Director, Markon Brands

-There are a variety of ways to actually put personalization in place on your ecommerce site.
+There are a variety of ways to actually put personalisation in place on your ecommerce site.
 Here’s a look at two of the best we’ve seen: #1 Very.co.uk weather-based homepage Very.co.uk has a wide product range - from fashion to homeware to electricals.
-So to combat this they customize their homepage based on what area each browser has shown most interest in.
+So to combat this they customise their homepage based on what area each browser has shown most interest in.
 E.g. spend your time searching and looking at music stuff, then you’ll see more music stuff.
-But one of the best things is the personalization according to current weather.
+But one of the best things is the personalisation according to current weather.
 Here’s what you might see on a rainy day:

 While a sunny day might see something more like this:

-You can use a tool like Weather Unlocked to help do this. #2 Gymshark localized global selling Global ecommerce is more possible than ever these days.
-But to be successful, you’ll need more than just one broad website serving the entire world - personalizing via localization is key.
+You can use a tool like Weather Unlocked to help do this. #2 Gymshark localised global selling Global ecommerce is more possible than ever these days.
+But to be successful, you’ll need more than just one broad website serving the entire world - personalising via localisation is key.

 "In 2019, take 'think globally, act locally' to heart.
 The international marketplace is more lucrative than ever, but only if you deliver a consistently amazing customer experience.
 Ecommerce tech is finally starting to catch up to this concept, so take advantage of whatever can help you grow globally while thinking locally."